-This walk takes in some of the highlights of West Fife including the lovely Valleyfield Woods (well known for their snowdrops) and the picturesque village of Culross.
+This mixed coastal and woodland walk takes in some of the highlights of West Fife including the lovely Valleyfield Woods (well known for their snowdrops) and the picturesque village of Culross.
 Much work has been done on the footpaths in the area by the hardworking volunteers of the West Fife Woodlands Group.

 A number of options are available for this walk depending upon how long a walk you want.
 The routes below are only suggestions and it is very easy to adapt them into your own routes.